IamShrijan/GeneratedImageDetector/README.md

 ## How to Run the Project
 1. **Load Trained Models**

    Load all the trained models to avoid training the models from scratch.
-The models can be found [here ADD LINK]().
+The models can be found [here](https://northeastern-my.sharepoint.com/:f:/g/personal/jaganathan_p_northeastern_edu/EhL73m0rR2xAuAaTNZi_s_gBAb0AqWR9d8RerZlQXGljuQ?e=gVnYcM).

    Download all the models and load them into `trained_models/` strictly for smooth functioning.